Roosevelt County, Montana

 Roosevelt County is a county in the U.S. state of Montana.
 As of the 2020 census, the population was 10,794.
 Its county seat is Wolf Point.
 Roosevelt County was created by the Montana Legislature in 1919 from a portion of Sheridan County.
-The name honors former president Theodore Roosevelt, who had died earlier that year.
+The name honors former U.S. President Theodore Roosevelt, who had died earlier that year.

 Geography

 According to the United States Census Bureau, the county has a total area of 2369 sqmi, of which 2355 sqmi is land and 15 sqmi (0.6%) is water.
 Three-fourths of the county's land area lies within the Fort Peck Indian Reservation.